seppevs/seppevs.github.io/_posts/2015-03-23-unit_testing_with_mocks_in_node_js.markdown

 #### The user story:

-> As a user of the module 'twitstat'
+> As a user of the module 'twitstat'<br />

-> I want to know how popular a certain url is, based on how many times it was shared on Twitter
+> I want to know how popular a certain url is, based on how many times it was shared on Twitter<br />
 > So I can make use of this 'popularity' value in my own application

 #### The logic to assign the "popularity" value: